Aakaash-Bose/Data_Analysis_Projects/README.md

 About the organization:

 Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
-The project follows the six step data analysis process: ask, prepare, process, analyze, share, and act.
+The project follows the six-step data analysis process: ask, prepare, process, analyze, share, and act.
 ________________________________________________________________________________________________________________

 1. **ASK**